-Outstanding Option Based Awards
+Outstanding Option-Based Awards

-The following table sets forth all option-based awards outstanding for each Named Executive Officer as of December 31, 2022.
+The following table sets forth all option-based awards outstanding for each Named Executive Officer as of December 31, 2023.

-Name Number of securities underlying unexercised options - (SARs) (1) Option exercise price (\$) Option expirationon date Value of unexercised options - SARs (\$)
+Number of securities underlying unexercise d SARs (1) SARs exercise price SARs expiry Value of unexercised SARs Number of securities underlying unexercised Stock Options (2) Stock Option exercise price Stock Option expiry Value of unexercised Stock Options

+Name (#) (\$) (\$) (#) (\$) (\$)

-K. Rai Sahi - - - -
+K. Rai Sahi - - - - - - -

-Andrew Tamlin 10,000 168.00 - nil
+Andrew Tamlin 10,000 168.00 - nil - - - -

-(1) SARs based on common shares of Morguard (TSX: MRC).
-SARs granted to Mr. Tamlin are compensation for Morguard -related services and are included here for complete disclosure purposes only.
-All compensation related to SARs grants will be paid by Morguard and there is no reimbursement by the Trust for such compensation.
+- (1) SARs based on Morguard Shares (TSX: MRC).
+SARs granted to Mr. Tamlin are compensation for Morguard-related services and are included here for complete disclosure purposes only.
+All compensation related to SARs grants will be paid by Morguard and there is no reimbursement by the Trust for such compensation. - (2) Stock Options based on Morguard Shares.
+All compensation related to Stock Option grants will be paid by Morguard and there is no reimbursement by the Trust for such compensation.